Couchbase Web Console

 travel-sample bucket, the Dashboard screen appears as follows:

 The Cluster Overview thus displays animated charts that provide a variety of information on the status of data-management on the cluster.
-Additional information can be displayed by clicking on the Node Resources tab.
+Additional information can be displayed by left-clicking on the Node Resources tab.